-A creator of niche web communities since 2003 and blogger since 2004 Jennifer James is recognized as one of the global go-to leaders in the parent blogging community, social media space, and emerging social good and digital philanthropy space.
+A creator of niche web communities since 2003 and blogger since 2004 Jennifer James is recognized as one of the global go-to leaders in the parent blogging community and social good and digital philanthropy space.

-Jennifer, the mom of two, is the creator of the Mom Bloggers Club, the largest social network for moms who blog in the world with over 21,000 worldwide registered users.
+Jennifer, the mom of two, is also the creator of the Mom Bloggers Club, the largest social network for moms who blog in the world with over 24,000 worldwide registered users.
 The Mom Bloggers Club has been mentioned in Forbes, Brandweek, CNN.com, AOL and on NPR’s All Things Considered.
-She was recently named a Fast Company Most Generous Social Media Maven, a top Blogger Changing the World and one of the top Twitter Moms by Babble.com as well as a Blogger Out to Change the World by Water for People.
+She was recently named a Fast Company Most Generous Social Media Maven, a top Blogger Changing the World, one of the top Twitter Moms by Babble.com as well as a Blogger Out to Change the World by Water for People.
 She currently serves on the ONE Moms Advisory Council and is a Sister on the Planet for Oxfam USA.
-James also writes for the Gates Foundation and Huffington Post.

 - October 2014: Reported about health workers in Tanzania with PSI

 - July 2014: Reported on the PMNCH conference in Johannesburg

 - June 2014: Led a team of 10 journalists with the International Reporting Project to report on newborn health in Ethiopia